AquaToken/aqua-airdrop-utils/README.md

 ### Signer module

-Signs airdrop transactions with a specified signing key and generates a CSV file with signed transactions.
+Signs airdrop transactions with a specified signing key and generates a file with signed transactions.

 ```
 python signer.py